ZhalekXishailri/Oozelord-Cleric/README.md

 Version 1.3: Fixed Infernal Conflagration Oozes, Mustard Jellies, and Ochre Jellies not attacking.
 Fixed Infernal Conflagration oozes not actually doing fire damage with their attacks.

 Version 1.4: Unified the BGEE and BG2EE branches of the mod, ensured EET compatibility

+Version 1.4.2: Fixed Oozeshield not responding to attacks